chanjeed/week4-tsp/README.md

 - I think Genetic algorithm is interesting and I would like to know the result.
 - I used code from this website [Evolution of a salesman: A complete genetic algorithm tutorial for Python](https://towardsdatascience.com/evolution-of-a-salesman-a-complete-genetic-algorithm-tutorial-for-python-6fe5d2b3ca35)
-- I change constant mutation rate to adaptive mutation rate
+- I change constant mutation rate to adaptive mutation rate according to this paper [Solving TSP Problem with Improved Genetic Algorithm](https://aip.scitation.org/doi/pdf/10.1063/1.5039131)
 - Initial population by random
 - The result looks good for small number of cities but it is terrible when the number of city increased.